tiptenbrink/book/src/articles/hobby.md

 ## 5. Linux server

 Now that we have all our files ready and our images built, we want to get things running on our server.
 I am going to assume you have some way of exposing the port of your app to the outside world (e.g. with an nginx reverse proxy).
 Be sure you've already set up all of that before this step!
-Other than that, all you will need on your server is Git and Docker (with Docker Compose).
+Other than that, all you will need on your server is Git, Docker (with Docker Compose) and bash.

 First, we're going to check out our repository.
 This might be immediately problematic if your repository has a very long history or contains a lot of large assets.
 If this is a problem, refer to the optional section [about partial clones and sparse checkout](#optional-partial-clone-and-sparse-checkout).